Zero0Q/TraktVision/README.md

 ## Configuration

-The addon is configured entirely through the web interface (config.html).
+The addon is configured through the web interface (config.html).
 Users need to:

 1. Authenticate with Trakt
 2. Set the refresh rate (in minutes)